Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Related Work

 To deal with multi-hop evidence (evidence which is impossible to mark as relevant without other evidence) \citet{subramanian-lee-2020-hierarchical,stammbach-2021-evidence} iteratively rerank evidence sentences to find minimal evidence set, which is passed to verifier.
-Our system jointly judges sentences within block, and multi-headed attention layer propagates cross-block information.
-Our results (section~\ref{section:results}) suggest our system is about on-par with these iterative approaches, while requiring only single forward computation.
+Our system jointly judges sentences within a block, while multi-head attention layer could propagate cross-block information.
+Our overall peformance results suggest that our system is about on-par with these iterative approaches, while requiring only single forward computation.
+However, further analysis shows our model underperforms on multi-hop evidence (more in Section~\ref{section:results}).

-\item[Interpretability] \citet{popat-etal-2018-declare, liu2020fine} both introduced systems with an interpretable attention design, and they demonstrated its ability to highlight important words via a case study.
+\item[Interpretability] \citet{popat-etal-2018-declare, liu2020fine} both introduced systems with an interpretable attention design and demonstrated their ability to highlight important words through a case study.
 In our work, we take a step further and propose a principled way to evaluate our system quantitatively.
-We note that \citet{schuster-etal-2021-get} proposed a very similar quantitative evaluation of token-level rationales, for a data from dataset VitaminC.
-The dataset, constructed from factual revisions on Wikipedia, assumed that the revised part of facts is the most salient part of evidence.
-In contrast, we instruct annotators to manually annotate terms important to their judgement.
-The VitaminC dataset is not accompanied with the evidence corpus, thus we deemed it as unsuitable for open-domain knowledge processing.
+We note that \citet{schuster-etal-2021-get} proposed a very similar quantitative evaluation of token-level rationales, for data from the VitaminC dataset.
+The dataset, constructed from factual revisions on Wikipedia, assumed that the revised part of facts is the most salient part of the evidence.
+In contrast, we instruct annotators to manually annotate terms important to their judgment (Section \ref{sec:tlrfever}).
+The VitaminC dataset is not accompanied by the evidence corpus, thus we deemed it as unsuitable for open-domain knowledge processing.

-\citet{krishna2021proofver} proposed a system which parses evidence sentences into a natural logic-based inferences \cite{angeli-manning-2014-naturalli}.
-These provide deterministic proof of claim's veracity.
+\citet{krishna2021proofver} proposed a system that parses evidence sentences into natural logic based inferences \cite{angeli-manning-2014-naturalli}.
+These provide deterministic proof of the claim's veracity.
 Authors verify the interpretability of the generated proofs by asking humans to predict veracity verdict from them.
-However, the model is evaluated only on FEVER dataset and its derivatives, which contain significant bias --- the claims in this dataset were created from fact through "mutations" according to natural logic itself.
+However, the model is evaluated only on FEVER dataset and its derivatives, which contain potential bias to their approach --- the claims in this dataset were created from fact through "mutations" according to natural logic itself.